Review: DAY OF THE DEAD: BLOODLINE (2018)

 With medical supplies dwindling, she convinces the camp’s leader Miguel (Jeff Gum THE VAULT) to let her take an expedition into town to look for supplies.
 Accompanied by Baca (Marcus Vanco, THE SHANNARA CHRONICLES) who happens to not only be her lover but Miguel’s brother, they find the needed supplies.
 They also find Max, who has become some kind of human/zombie hybrid and is still obsessed with Zoe.
 He follows them back to the bunker, but rather than having him killed, Zoe wants to use his blood for a possible vaccine.
 Needless to say, things do not go smoothly.

-One of the big problems with DAY OF THE DEAD: BLOODLINE is that it doesn’t know what kind of a film it wants to be.
-It begins and ends as a zombie film but the middle, with Max stalking Zoe through the bunker, plays like an 80’s slasher film.
-While this is happening the zombies outside are all but forgotten.
+One of the big problems with DAY OF THE DEAD: BLOODLINE is that it doesn’t know what kind of film it wants to be.
+It begins and ends as a zombie film, but the middle, with Max stalking Zoe through the bunker, plays like an 80’s slasher film.
+While this is happening, the zombies outside are all but forgotten.
 There’s also the matter of the relationship between Zoe and Max.
 Not only is she put in a position where she has to defend her would-be rapist, but in one scene has to come on to him to get a blood sample.
-These scenes are distinctly uncomfortable and not always in a good way.
+These scenes are distinctly uncomfortable, and not always in a good way.

 Even the film’s effects are uneven, with some great practical gore offset by horrible CGI blood splatter.
 It’s almost as if the producers decided the film needed more blood in post-production.
 Then they added it in as cheaply as possible.
 The acting is ok if a bit bland with Schaech being an effectively creepy boogeyman, however, Gum fails to capture the over the top menace Joe Pilato conveyed in the original.